Arvtesh/UnityFx.Async/README.md

     // Error handling code
 }
 ```
 In fact the only notable difference from synchronous implementation is usage of the mentioned `async` and `await` keywords.
-It's worth mentioning that there is lots of hidden work done by both the C# compliter and asynchronous operation to allow this.
+It's worth mentioning that a lot of hidden work is done by both the C# compliter and asynchronous operation to allow this.

 ## Using the library
 Reference the DLL and import the namespace: